kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 It cannot replace missing truth.

-## The Skill Should Avoid Becoming a Shadow Documentation Set
+## The Skill Should Avoid Becoming a Shadow Documentation Set { #skill-avoid-becoming-shadow }

 If every fact is copied into the Skill, two problems emerge.